maskarade/Android-Orma/README.md

 ### Known Issues in Associations

 * There are no methods to query associated models
-* In direct associations, a model can have only one model for each type

 These issues will be fixed in a future.